Done right, PPC is one of the best ways to put the right traffic on the right landing page.

 Since retargeting clicks usually cost next-to-nothing, virtually every PPC campaign performs better when you add retargeting.

 When most people think about PPC, they think about paid search.
-But, as great as AdWords and Bing Ads can be, paid search is not the only effective PPC medium.
+But, as great as Google Ads and Bing Ads can be, paid search is not the only effective PPC medium.

 For the most part, paid search is usually a low funnel advertising tactic that targets people who know they have a problem and are searching for a solution.

 Your paid search may be ready to buy, but they only represent a small portion of the people who might benefit from your product or service.